-field of agricultural sciences.

-5. The proposal provides a clear description of the outcomes the PI(s) expect(s) the project to achieve.
+10. The proposal provides a clear description of the outcomes the PI(s) expect(s) the project to achieve.

-/8 Rating

-Co mments:

-6. The proposal includes a clear description of the likely beneficiaries of the findings of the project and how the findings will be shared with the stakeholders of the research project.
+11. The proposal includes a clear description of the likely beneficiaries of the findings of the project and how the findings will be shared with the stakeholders of the research project.

-/8 Rating

-Co mments:

-IN VOLVEMENT OF STUDENTS
+INVOLVEMENT OF STUDENTS

-7. The proposal identifies and describes specific student research activities, research skill instruction that students will receive, and support of students pursing Master's or Doctoral degrees.
+12. The proposal identifies and describes specific student research activities, research skill instruction that students will receive, and support of students pursing Master's or Doctoral degrees.

-/8 Rating

-Co mments:

-CO ONNECTION TO COOPERATIVE EXTENSION
+CONNECTION TO COOPERATIVE EXTENSION

-8. The proposal identifies and describes specific contributions of NCA&T or other Cooperative Extension personnel identified either as co-PIs, collaborators, or consultants on the project.
+13. The proposal identifies and describes specific contributions of NCA&T or other Cooperative Extension personnel identified either as co-PIs, collaborators, or consultants on the project.

-/4 Rating

-Co mments:

-RA ATING TOTAL:
+RATING TOTAL:

-MMARY OF NEEDED REVISIONS (List changes/improvements you believe should be ade before the proposal is "acceptable" for funding support)
+SUMMARY OF NEEDED REVISIONS (List changes/improvements you believe should be made before the proposal is "acceptable" for funding support)

-THER COMMENTS (Include notes relating to any issues that you feel should be taken into a nsideration regarding the feasibility and likelihood of the proposed project contributing to the
+OTHER COMMENTS (Include notes relating to any issues that you feel should be taken into consideration regarding the feasibility and likelihood of the proposed project contributing to the field of agricultural sciences.